at the American School for the Deaf

 Last Minute / Emergency Requests

-Frequently, clients will contact Source to request immediate interpreting services.
-This often occurs due to last minute scheduling changes with the client’s organization.
-Because of the large number of interpreters employed and the scheduling software used by Source, we will make every effort to accommodate short notice requests, with the understanding that it is more difficult to secure interpreting services with minimal lead time.
+Clients may contact Source to request immediate interpreting services.
+Because of our extensive team of interpreters, Source makes every effort to accommodate short notice requests, with the understanding that it is more difficult to secure interpreting services with minimal lead time.

-Source uses state-of-the-art scheduling software that allows our in-house staff to clearly communicate with clients and interpreters.
+Source uses state-of-the-art scheduling software that allows for clear communication between clients and interpreters.
 Customers and clients may request interpreting services by phone, e-mail or automatically through our online form.
-Confirmation e-mails are sent to both the client and the assigned interpreters.
-This ensures clients are up to date on their service requests and qualified interpreters are sent to their assignments in a timely manner.
+Confirmation e-mails are sent to both the client and the assigned service providers, which ensures clients and interpreters are informed about service appointments.